Definition of “Cognitive Load”

 Within product development, we are innovating, either in small or large increments— each feature we develop within the product is an invention and something not done before, thus limiting the benefit of the permanent knowledge acquired earlier.
 We also need to maintain a growing amount of existing software, which is often not even built by the same people.
 On top of that, technology and markets are changing so rapidly that the value of permanent knowledge could even become a blocker for innovation, rather than a benefit.
 This is all related to the well-known S-curve pattern of innovation and how fast an organization chooses to engage in it.
 While domain knowledge might be more consistent than technology knowledge, both are fluid in nature, and the asset of permanent knowledge is time-bound (note the relevance of Ebbinghaus’s forgetting curve as described further on in this book).

-In line with this, we must ask ourselves:
+In line with this, we can also explore the opposite direction and ask ourselves:

 -

-Could knowing too much turn into a blocking factor for innovation and changing gears?
+Could also knowing too much turn into a blocking factor for innovation and changing gears?

 -